Can You Paint Over Eggshell Paint? (With Different Paints)

 Prep The Eggshell Paint

-3. Use the dampened rag to wipe off the stains and grease from the surface.
+3. Use the dampened rag to wipe and clean the finish.

 Sand The Eggshell Paint